dotnet/runtime/docs/workflow/testing/libraries/testing-android.md

 # Testing Libraries on Android

-To build the tests and run them on Android (devices or emulators) you need the following prerequisites.
+The following dependencies should be installed in order to be able to run tests:

 - Android NDK
 - Android SDK
 - OpenJDK
 - OpenSSL

-These packages should be installed on Linux:
+OpenJDK can be installed on Linux (Ubuntu) using `apt-get`:
 ```bash
 sudo apt-get install openjdk-8 unzip
 ```

-The following script should install the rest of the dependencies and add `ANDROID_SDK_ROOT`, `ANDROID_NDK_ROOT` and `ANDROID_OPENSSL_AAR` environment variables to the `~/.bashrc` on Linux or `~/.zprofile` on macOS:
+Android SDK, NDK and OpenSSL can be automatically installed via the following script:
 ```bash
 #!/usr/bin/env bash
 set -e